About Me

 Python C++ Java Fortran SQL Git Unix Research Robotics Software Development Computational Modelling Circuit Design and Analysis Machine Learning

-I'm always open to new challenges and projects!
-You can reach me at dz268 (at) cornell (dot) edu.
+I'm always open to hearing about new challenges and projects!
+You can reach me at dzhan6 (at) jh (dot) edu.

 Education